 The Seder Plate

-Some families have beautiful silver or china plates.
-But others may keep more of the tradition of the meal being eaten in preparation for fleeing and use paper plates.
+The seder plate is often a special plate with six designated spaces for each of the symbolic foods.
+Some families have beautiful silver or china plates, but others may keep more of the tradition of the meal being eaten in haste in preparation to flee and use paper plates.
 These can be decorated by the children of the household or purchased with imprinted designs.
-A plate is not required.
-You can set out a napkin and place the ceremonial foods on it.
+That being said, a plate is not actually required—you can simply set out a napkin and place the ceremonial foods on it if need be.

-Symbolic Foods for Passover Seder
+Symbolic Foods on the Seder Plate